 4. Apply Two Coats of Primer

-Priming is necessary before applying paint over lacquer.
-The primer helps to create a smooth surface for the next paint to stick to.
-Plus, prime covers the leftovers of the existing lacquer.
+The primer helps to create a smooth surface for the next coating to stick to.
+Plus, it covers imperfections and holes in the surface.

 The primer you use must be compatible with the paint you will use.
 So, use oil-based primer for oil-based paints, and water-based primer for water-based paints.